 Need a lender with a little more flexibility and can get deals done?
 Let’s face it.
 Real estate investing can be hard, especially the financing.
 If your deal does not fit into the perfect little box for easy financing, you may want to consider a portfolio lender.

-A portfolio lender is a lender that loans it’s own money and keeps the loan in it’s own portfolio.
+A portfolio lender is a lender that loans it’s own money and keeps the loan in its own portfolio.
 These are most often local banks and credit unions.
-It is always a good idea to have a good relationship with a portfolio lender because they are very good at making exceptions to the rules.
-The biggest advantage to a portfolio lender is they do not abide by the conventional Fannie Mae and Freddie Mac guidelines.
+As a real estate investor, it is a great idea to have a solid relationship with a portfolio lender because they are able to close deals that traditional lending sources cannot.
+They underwrite their own loans so they have their own guidelines and can often bend in one area to get a deal closed.
+The biggest advantage to a portfolio lender is they do not abide by the typical conventional guidelines.